 How To Start A Nonprofit In New Mexico

 To start a nonprofit corporation in New Mexico, you must file nonprofit articles of incorporation with the New Mexico Secretary of State.
 You can submit your nonprofit’s articles of incorporation in person or by mail.
 The articles of incorporation cost $25 to file.
+You must also submit an initial report ($10).
 Once filed with the state, your articles of incorporation officially create your New Mexico nonprofit corporation, but truly preparing a nonprofit to pursue its mission involves several additional steps.